wunderbyte/gui-spirits/README.md

 }
 ```

-Plugins are simply functions that takes the Custom Element as an argument and returns an interface to operate on it.
+Plugins are simply functions that takes the element as an argument and returns an interface to operate on it.
 We'll register the plugin as a property of the Spirit by passing an iterable to the `summon` method.
 Let's assign it to the property name `css`.

 ```js